Sign in

 Many of us have been snubbing our noses at likes, reactions, comments, followers, views, shares, time on page and open rates for a decade now.
 Sure, a couple hundred thumbs on a LinkedIn post gives a warm feeling, but it’s hardly paying the bills.

-But by the end of 2023, many of us will be coming back to those hearts and laugh reacts with our hat in our hands.
+But by the end of 2023, many of us will be coming back to those hearts and laughing reactions with our hat in our hands.
 By the time cookies go away, there’ll be fewer indicators of a campaign’s TOFU success beyond an audience’s reaction to it.

 More social-savvy marketers are recognizing the importance of metrics like these to gauge visceral reactions to the brand.
 Soon enough, the capacity to provoke visceral reactions from prospects will be critical to remain competitive.